En Garde! Fencer Builds in DnD 5e

 The Battle Master brings all that up a notch and adds powerful maneuvers that increase damage and add useful effects.
 You can knock an opponent down, push them back, knock the weapon out of their hand, aid your allies, or even move characters around the battlefield.
 Some features are pretty straightforward, but some can make battles more like a game of chess.

 Battle Masters (and most Fighters) have the advantage of not needing anything except Dexterity, giving you some freedom in what mental stat you want to increase.
 You can be a tactical genius with high Intelligence, a calm warrior who doesn’t miss much with high Wisdom, or a field commander with high Charisma.
-A high Constitution also helps any fencer character, but Fighters get more hit points per level than others on this list and can use shields, so this is less important than for other options on this list.
+A high Constitution also helps any fencer character, but Fighters get more hit points per level than others on this list and can use shields, so this is less important than for others.

 The Skirmisher - Way of the Kensei Monk